-Orientation for new directors consists of receiving background information about the Company's business, and general information about the Board and its committees and a director's duties and responsibilities.
-Some of this information is included in written materials and some is provided in initial briefing sessions to familiarize the directors with the Company's operations, strategic plans, significant financial, accounting, and risk management issues, and its key policies and practices.
-Continuing education for directors may be conducted through a number of methods, including presentations concerning the Company's strategies, initiatives, business plans, industry issues and general business and regulatory matters; on-site meetings and plant tours; and other appropriate programs and interactions with management and employees.
+Orientation for new directors consists of receiving background information about the Company’s business and general information about the Board and its committees and a director’s duties and responsibilities.
+Some of this information is included in written materials and some is provided in initial briefing sessions to familiarize the directors with the Company’s operations, strategic plans, significant financial, accounting and risk management issues and the Company’s key policies and practices.
+Continuing education for directors may be conducted through a number of methods, including presentations concerning the Company’s strategies, initiatives, business plans, industry issues and general business and regulatory matters, onsite meetings and plant tours and other appropriate programs and interactions with management and employees.
 Directors are also encouraged to attend ongoing corporate governance and other educational programs related to their service as directors of a public company.
-It is the Company's policy to reimburse reasonable expenses of such attendance.
+It is the Company’s policy to reimburse reasonable expenses of such attendance.

 17. Assessing the Board's Performance

 The Board conducts a self-assessment of its performance each year led by the Governance Committee.
-The self-assessment process is also used as an opportunity to identify process improvements to promote a high degree of informed engagement in the Board's discussions and deliberations.
+The self-assessment process is used to ensure that the that the Board and its committees are functioning effectively.
+The self assessment process is also used as an opportunity to identify process improvements to promote a high degree of informed engagement in the Board’s discussions and deliberations.

 The Governance Committee establishes and oversees processes by which the committees of the Board evaluate their performance as measured against their responsibilities as set forth in the respective committee charters.
-The Audit, Governance, and Compensation Committees of the Board conduct an annual performance evaluation and report the results of the evaluation to the Board.
-Other Committees may periodically conduct a performance assessment at the request of the committee chair or the Governance Committee.
+The Audit and Finance Committee, Governance Committee and Compensation Committee each conduct an annual performance evaluation and report the results of the evaluation to the Board.
+Other Committees may periodically conduct a performance assessment at the request of the committee Chair or the Governance Committee.

 18. Director Tenure Policies

-Directors who have never been employed by the Company are expected to tender their written resignation for consideration by the Governance.
-Committee upon a change in principal position other than due to normal retirement or upon another development or change in circumstance that could impair effectiveness as a director.
-The Governance Committee will make a recommendation to the full Board as to whether to accept the resignation.
+Directors who have never been employed by the Company are expected to tender their written resignation for consideration by the Governance Committee upon a change in principal position other than due to normal retirement or upon other developments or changes in circumstances that could impair effectiveness as a director.
+The Governance Committee will make a recommendation to the Board as to whether to accept the resignation.

-In light of current events and recruiting realities, the Board retains the flexibility to waive provisions of this tenure policy from time to time, both with regard to current directors and to attract director candidates.
+The Board retains the flexibility to waive provisions of this tenure policy from time to time, both with regard to incumbent directors and to attract director candidates.

-19. Limit on Number of Directorships and Audit Committees
+19. Limit on Number of Directorships and Audit and Finance Committee Memberships

 Each director must devote the time and attention necessary to fulfill the obligations of a director.
 Service on other boards often broadens and deepens the knowledge and experience of directors.
 In addition, executives who serve on other boards frequently gain valuable insight and experience useful in running their own companies.
-However, service on too many boards can interfere with an individual's ability to perform his or her responsibilities.
+However, service on too many boards can interfere with an individual’s ability to perform his or her responsibilities.
 Before accepting an additional board position, a director should consider whether the acceptance of a new directorship will compromise the ability to perform his or her responsibilities to the Company and its stockholders.
-Without specific approval from the Board, a director should not serve on more than five other public company boards.
-In addition, directors who are chief executive officers of publicly-traded companies should not serve on more than two other public company boards.
+Without specific approval from the Board, a director should not serve on more than five other public company boards or on more than two other audit committees.
+In addition, directors who are chief executive officers of publicly traded companies should not serve on more than one other public company board.

 The CEO is expected to discuss with the Governance Committee any intention to accept a new public company directorship.